sophia-gh/trivial-editor/README.md

-# trivial-editor
+# Trivial Editor demo release
 An online code editor for the trivial language.
+Can currently be run locally by cloning this repository.

-## Instructions to Run Globally
+## Instructions to Run Locally
 1. Navigate to the `/backend` folder in the terminal and run the following command to start the backend
     ```console
     $ python server_run.py